wp-plugins/easy-adsense-lite/readme.txt

 5. Simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
 6. Internationalized (multiple languages supported).

 Easy AdSense is the freely distributed version of a premium plugin.
-The [Pro version](http://buy.ads-ez.com/easy-adsense/ "Pro version of the Easy AdSense plugin") gives you more benefits.
+The [Pro version](http://buy.thulasidas.com/easy-adsense "Pro version of the Easy AdSense plugin") gives you more benefits.
 It gives you filter to ensure that your Google AdSense ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
 These features will minimize your chance of getting banned.
 Also in the works for the Pro version is a compatibility mode, which solves the issue of the ad insertion messing up your page appearances when using some  themes.

 = New in this Release =

-Renaming the plugin -- dropping the word Lite, and other minor documentation changes.
+Documentation and admin updates.
+Translation interface changes.

 == Upgrade Notice ==

-= 5.11 =
+= 5.12 =

-Renaming the plugin -- dropping the word Lite, and other minor documentation changes.
+Documentation and admin updates.
+Translation interface changes.

 == Screenshots ==